bwang514/PerformanceNet/README.md

 ![Model image](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

-**[Update 2/19]** Training scripts and the PerformanceNet model are uploaded, expect to update the code for inference and sound synthesis very soon.

-**[Update 2/17]** Data download and pre-processing scripts are uploaded, expect to upload the full model very soon.

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondant real audio performance.
 Our work represents a humble yet valuable step towards the dream of **The AI Musician**.

 Find more details in our AAAI '19 [paper](https://arxiv.org/abs/1811.04357)!